The Department of Journalism prepares students to produce journalism in a digital and ever-changing world.

 Experiential learning has top priority at the Department of Journalism.
 Reporting classes have assignments in TCU student media.
 We also often partner with local professional media.
 We focus on internships as well, the top program being full-time internships and courses of study in Washington, D.C.

 All students leave with the ability to succeed in a deadline-driven environment.
 Our teacher-scholar model places emphasis on student instruction and learning.
-TCU is located in the 5th largest media market in the country, perfect for hands-on study and exposure to major news operations.
+TCU is located in the fifth largest media market in the country, perfect for hands-on study and exposure to major news operations.

 TCU 360 is the digital-first nerve center of TCU Student Media, available online via computer, smartphone and tablet.
 All students involved with campus news coverage are part of the TCU 360 staff.
 Student leaders decide what stories to cover and publish, with the assistance and advice of faculty mentors.
 Students also produce: